CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **select your CSC project**

 * **choose the operating system** (for beta versions, only possible operating system is Linux CentOS 7)

+* optionally, you can extend the disk space clicking on **add an external disk**.
+You can add up to 200 GB.
+The default disk space is 80 GB.
+Note: you can extend the disk space only before launching the Desktop (**update: 1 September 2021**).

 * **select** the preferred computing environment (based on your needs) and click on **Launch Desktop**